abd2re/ib-notes-save/__ECs and Awards.md

 - Data Science internship at startup
 - Made a website for green energy and climate change, presented it to the school
 - President of Chess club (Organized tournaments)
-- Computer Science club (Helped student with websites and organized local hackathons)
+- Founder of Computer Science club (*Helped student with  their websites and applications* and organized local hackathons)
-- Table Tennis player (played in various competitions and won)
+- Table Tennis player (played in various competitions and won competitions at my school)
 - Math tutoring for 11th grade students
 - Robotics teacher for students in Coding club (Intern)
 - EtonX Entrepreneurship + + certificate (school club)